markfeit/duplicacy-scripts/README.md

 They were developed and tested under Linux but should work in any environment that complies with POSIX.

-**NOTE:** Limitations in the current implementation of Duplicacy prevent these scripts from working properly on Windows systems where there are multiple drives to be backed up.
+**NOTE:** Limitations in the current implementation of Duplicacy and the fact that Windows does not handle symbolic linking in a POSIX-like way makes these scripts unsuitable for that environment.

 ## Installation